Saturday, October 26, 2013

-My mind wandered to my friend Dora, the subject of my painting for the last lab exhibition.
-Dora is legally blind and we have often talked of the gradual encroachment of darkness on her world.
+My mind wandered to a close friend, the subject of my painting for the last lab exhibition.
+My friend is legally blind and we have often talked of the gradual encroachment of darkness on her world.
 I thought of how she keeps her light alive despite that darkness.
 How would I paint that concept?

 I thought of the interviews of elders on which I base my artwork, how sharing story is a way of inviting light in.
 I've written of Hanna who came to London on the Kindertransport.
 It was hard for her to open up about her story.
 For a long time it was sheathed in darkness, sadness.
 My painting of her story seems to have opened her up by recognizing what she felt and experienced.
 Now she tells her story to others, proudly identifying her painting.
 It is as if telling her story brought it into the light.
 As I considered these different perspectives on light I felt more comfortable with the topic, finding my familiar touchstone of story.